 What have we learned & what might we do differently?

-This session will feature a panel discussion among educators on the use of AI/Generative AI.
-The conversation will unfold across two trajectories.
-The first will be rooted in what have we learned so far—faculty perspectives working from “the advent of ChatGPT” to more recent developments in Generative AI.
-The second will focus on what we might do differently going forward with these tools and conversations as pertaining to education, ethics, and engagement.
+This session will feature a panel discussion on the use of AI/Generative AI across two trajectories.
+The first part will be rooted in what have we learned so far—faculty perspectives working from “the advent of ChatGPT” to more recent developments in Generative AI.
+The second part will focus on what we might do differently going forward with these tools and conversations as pertaining to education, ethics, and engagement.

-What to Expect A panel of educators engaged in reflection and projections related to the current and coming landscape of AI/Generative AI.
+What to Expect A panel of innovative educators will engage in reflection and projection related to the current and coming landscape of AI/Generative AI.

 The final session for this series will offer a range of use cases for academic uses of AI / Generative AI and situate strategies for using these platforms in your everyday scholarly practice.